Indy River Journal

 lemons, baby spinach, blue corn

-tortilla chips; toasted potatoes,
+tortilla chips; toasted

 tomato and mushrooms; curry

-and fresh-ground peppercorns
+with fresh-ground peppercorns and dill

-Later in the day all-organic or
+Later in the day all-organic, locally grown:

-bread, fresh-ground coffee,
+toasted multi-grain bread, fresh-ground

-lemon & lime, celery, tomato, green
+Fresh lemon & lime, celery, tomato, green

 pepper, carrots and sliced mushrooms

 An old '65 Chevelle still sittin' for decades.

 Yucca & Gooding Willows late afternoon - Jan 2015